Why is Canada still deporting Roma people to persecution?

 Despite that vow -- and in a manner reflecting the Trudeau government's pattern of decrying the very actions it regularly commits -- the Canadian immigration bureaucracy had just 10 days earlier issued a deportation order against Ottawa Roma refugee Celina Urbanowicz, whose life will be in danger if forced to leave the country she has called home for 23 years.

 Amnesty International writes that, if deported to Poland, a woman of Urbanowicz's profile "would face multiple risks on account of their intersectional vulnerabilities stemming from their identity as a Roma woman, wife of a Muslim man, and as the mother of a lesbian woman."
-Ronald Lee, the late expert on Roma history and culture, writes: "She will face severe discrimination, extreme persecution and be under imminent fear for her life because she has been condemned as gonime po trajo ('shunned or life')."
+Ronald Lee, the late expert on Roma history and culture, writes: "She will face severe discrimination, extreme persecution and be under imminent fear for her life because she has been condemned as gonime po trajo ('shunned for life')."

 For Urbanowicz, a mother of five, the past year has been particularly difficult.
 Out of the blue, her husband was deported last June and now faces incredibly challenging living conditions, forced to sleep on a garage floor in a country where, as a Muslim Roma man, he is clearly not welcome.
 Meanwhile, two of her daughters also received notices of impending deportation, and have been actively campaigning to raise awareness of their family's plight.